rthrblck/guidelines/README.md

 - [ ] Print line of text on page that lists all of the input variables

 ### Inputs
 - [ ] Write user-facing explanations of each input variable using plain English and simple, specific illustrations to make clear what each input defines for users of any knowledge level.
-Perhaps a small graphic would help, too
   - [ ] Move them to tool tips or something like that to have less information always on the page
+  - [ ] Figure out how to put images into tooltips
 - [ ] Make blank text area smaller, appropriate to amount of text in each, increase size of incremental arrows, and make sure the units are prominently displayed
 - [ ] Make scroll indicator always on
 - [ ] Change order of margin inputs to L, R, T, B